Njonjo12/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 6-third_line is a script that displays the third line of iacta file
+File 7-file is a script that creates a file